 Organised by the Centre for Environment and Development for the Arab Region and Europe (CEDARE) in cooperation with the National Observatory of Athens (NOA), this regional workshop will showcase intermediate GEO-CRADLE pilot project results in the field of solar energy and climate change.
 The pilots will aim to showcase how Earth Observation enabled services can help public authorities and companies respond to local and regional challenges.

 The conference is the only Europe centric Smart Cities event to focus on practical, scalable applications of smart city initiatives to improve infrastructure and quality of life.
 Key issues of funding, security, scalability, & citizen engagement will be addressed through case studies, discussion groups and interactive panels.

-Eurisy will be accompanied by Mr Gerhard Heeke, from the City of Dormagen to present on"Satellite applications to build smart sustainable cities.
+Eurisy was accompanied by Mr Gerhard Heeke, from the City of Dormagen to present on"Satellite applications to build smart sustainable cities.
 Focus on the experience of the City of Dormagen: a smart phone-based complaint management system to connect residents with city administrators".

 NEREUS (Network of European Regions Using Space Technologies) is organising a workshop to raise awareness and promote the commercial opportunities linked to the exploitation of European space systems in the Podkarpackie region, one of the few in Europe that has aviation/aerospace as a priority in its regional smart specialisation strategy.

 Eurisy will contribute to the workshop by presenting the results of its 2015 survey for Polish public authorities using satellite-based services.
 The analysis of the over 50 replies collected to the survey is also presented within the Eurisy report “Satellites for Society: Focus on Poland”.